Pop Culture Madness!

 Catherine Oxenberg and Robert Evens (12 days)

 Jerry Seinfeld met his wife while she was engaged to another man.
-She married the other guy in June 1998, went on a three week honeymoon, came back and moved in with Seinfeld, divorced her husband by October, and was engaged to Seinfeld before the year was out, November 1998.
+She married the other guy in June 1998, went on a three-week honeymoon, returned and moved in with Seinfeld, divorced her husband by October, and was engaged to Seinfeld before the year was out in November 1998.

 Pop Vocalist Death: Frank Sinatra, age 82